openshift/rosa/README.md

 I: Validating SCP policies...
 I: AWS SCP policies ok
 ```

-If you encounter errors at this step, double check to ensure than an SCP is not applied to your AWS account.
-If you are required to use an SCP, see [Red Hat Requirements for Customer Cloud Subscriptions](https://www.openshift.com/dedicated/ccs#scp) for details on the minimum required SCP.

 Verify that your AWS account has the necessary quota to deploy an OpenShift cluster.
 Sometimes quota varies by region, which may prevent you from deploying: